AnimMouse/animmouse-website/content/meta/favorite-quotes.md

 > If you are asking the question then you don’t know.
 > — emats12[^32]

+> To break the unbreakable, one must remove its purpose rather than its strength.
+> — Narkk Digger[^33]

+> It's not about money... it's about sending a message.
+> — Joker[^34]

+> I got caught up in the money, the power...
+> — Big Smoke[^35]

+> To err is human; to really foul things up requires a computer.
+> — Paul Ehrlich[^36]

+> To make error is human.
+To propagate error to all server in automatic way is DevOps.
+> — DevOps Borat[^37]

+> Some men die of thirst, while others drown.
+> — Unknown

 [^1]: [Albert Einstein](https://www.goodreads.com/quotes/8136665-everybody-is-a-genius-but-if-you-judge-a-fish)
 [^2]: [Antoine de Saint-Exupéry](https://www.goodreads.com/quotes/87476-a-goal-without-a-plan-is-just-a-wish)
 [^3]: [Maimonides](https://www.brainyquote.com/quotes/maimonides_326751) and [Anne Isabella Thackeray Ritchie](https://en.wiktionary.org/wiki/give_a_man_a_fish_and_you_feed_him_for_a_day;_teach_a_man_to_fish_and_you_feed_him_for_a_lifetime)